We’re quite proud of our company culture here at Justworks. We’ve been a certified Great Place to Work for four years and counting!

 Distribute Values-Based Questions

-Once you’ve determined who your interviewing team consists of (at Justworks it’s typically four people or so), meet to build a plan of action.
+Once you’ve determined who will be on your interviewing team (at Justworks it’s typically four people or so), meet to build a plan of action.
 First up, discuss what you’re looking for in an ideal candidate.
 Then, divvy up who asks which values-based questions.
-For example, maybe you’ll cover humility and empathy and a peer will ask questions related to simplicity and integrity.
+For example, maybe you’ll cover humility and camaraderie and a peer will ask questions related to simplicity and integrity.

 Use Smart Recruiting Software